Hacks, Resources, and Rights: Pregnant at University

 Pregnant in College — Are There Disadvantages?

-By law you may not be discriminated against for being pregnant while enrolled in higher education.
-This means that you may not be treated unfairly or unfavorably because you are pregnant or have a child.
+By law, you may not be discriminated against for being pregnant while enrolled in higher education.
+This means you may not be treated unfairly or unfavorably because you are pregnant or have a child.
 Wondering which laws to fall back on?

 Here are your country’s laws that protect you as a pregnant or parenting student: